kvnang/frkennyang/README.md

 </div>
 ```

-Note that you'll need to replace to contents wrapped by `{ }` in the example above.
+Note that you'll need to replace to contents wrapped by `{ }` (including the curly brackets) in the example above.

 You can also remove certain elements by removing the HTML opening & closing tags entirely.
 For example, if you don't want to include the Book metadata / author section: